CBD and the Mechanisms (plural) of Anxiety

 The amygdala (our fear center) and hippocampus (vulnerable to damage from stress).

-CBD significantly decreased subjective anxiety and increased mental sedation, while placebo did not induce significant changes.
+CBD significantly decreased subjective anxiety and increased mental sedation, while the placebo did not induce significant changes.

 Probably our favorite study deals with CBD normalizing brain activity for psychosis and schizophrenia.